Healthy Apple Pumpkin Crisp: Gluten-Free, Dairy-Free, No Added Sugar, Soy-Free, Oil-Free, Nut-Free Recipe

 These would be amazing in a cinnamon dip or caramel sauce.
 They’re also good all by themselves, too!

-You could also make this recipe for a breakfast food prep.
+You could also make this recipe for breakfast food prep.
 I vote YES for having apple crisp for breakfast.

 This recipe makes 10 large servings.